statlink/CompositionalData/CompositionalData.md

 -   `r pkg("SARP.compo")`: Provides a set of functions to interpret changes in compositional data based on a network representation of all pairwise ratio comparisons: computation of all pairwise ratios, construction of a p-value matrix of all pairwise tests of these ratios between conditions, conversion of this matrix to a network.

--   `r pkg("zCompositions")`: Principled methods for the imputation of zeros, left-censored and missing data in compositional data sets
+-   `r pkg("zCompositions")`: Principled methods for the imputation of zeros, left-censored and missing data in compositional data sets.

 -   `r pkg("zetadiv")`: Functions to compute compositional turnover using zeta-diversity, the number of species shared by multiple assemblages.
 The package includes functions to compute zeta-diversity for a specific number of assemblages and to compute zeta-diversity for a range of numbers of assemblages.
 It also includes functions to explain how zeta-diversity varies with distance and with differences in environmental variables between assemblages, using generalised linear models, linear models with negative constraints, generalised additive models,shape constrained additive models, and I-splines.